hiiamboris/red-wiki/Guru-Meditations.md

     actors: object [ on-close: func [face event][quit] ]
 ]
 ```

+# Compiled vs interpreted macros

+Compiled macros run on Rebol2 (until Red is self-hosted), interpreted macros run on Red.
+Therefore, your macros need to be written in the common subset between both languages if you want them to run in both situations.

 # Getting output in a shell when running a Red script